-As of 31 December 2016, Audit Committee consisted of 4 Independent Directors of which Mr. Sonit Pichyangkul is the Audit Committee member who possesses the knowledge and experience in auditing financial statement of the Company.
-In addition, he also has the direct experience in hire-purchase business which is the Company's main business of which his personal profile and working experiences appear in the Details of the Directors.
+As of 31 December 2017, Audit Committee consisted of 4 Independent Directors of which Mr. Sonit Pichyangkul and Mr. Krit Phanratanamala are the Audit Committee members who possess the knowledge and experience in auditing financial statement of the Company.
+However, on 24 November, 2017 due to health problem, Mr. Sonit Pichangkul had resigned from the Company.
+Therefore, as of 31 December, 2017, the Audit Committee consisted of 3 Independent Directors.